vandavey/sslmap/README.md

 [//]: # (TODO: mention troubleshooting & config file resets)

-* Verify that all dependencies are satisfied, and that `sslmap.py` is accessible through the environment path:
+* Use *PowerShell* to verify that all dependencies are satisfied and that `sslmap.py` is accessible through the environment path:

     ```powershell
     if (-Not $(nmap.exe -V)) {